leifliddy/fedora-macos-vagrant-builder/README.md

 You can use it to transfer files to/from the VM

 ## Rescuing a Fedora Asahi install
-You obvioulsy need to run this qemu VM in macos on an Apple Silicon mac that has Fedora Asahi Remix installed on it
+You obvioulsy need to run this qemu VM on an Apple Silicon mac that has Fedora Asahi Remix installed on it
 Two helper scripts have been added to the qemu image
 Which can help you rescue a Fedora Asahi Remix install:
 ```